Nick088Official/Dwellers-Empty-Path-Web-Port/README.md

 The game should now start and be fully playable on both desktop and mobile (if you have done the optional mobile audio compatibility fixes).

+### Part F: Bypass Jekyll GitHub Pages for Underscore Files (Optional)

+This is only for people who are going to use GitHub Pages, which automatically uses Jekyll to build static blog websites.
+The issue is that Jekyll ignores files that start with '_', which some of the game assets do, so we will not use Jekyll.

+1. In the root project folder, add an emtpy file named `.nojekyll`.

 ## Why?